BuildForSDG/Team-269-Frontend/README.md

 ## Setup

+- Run `npm install` to install dependencies.

-Run `composer install` and `composer dump-autoload` to get started.
+- Run  `npm start` to get started.

 `index.php` is the entry to the project and source code should go into the `src` folder.